ahmed-hesham07/workflow_business_wise/README.md

 ## Usage

-1. Prepare your maintenance data in CSV format with the following columns:
+1. Prepare your maintenance data in CSV format with the following required columns:
    - Equipment Name
    - Equipment ID
    - Criticality level